R4YL0/SpaceInvaders/README.md

 # Space Invaders Project

 This is a mini Game project, which started through a class assignment.
-Nowadays it is meant as a sideproject to use the Java knowledge acquired through the university studies.
+Nowadays it is meant as a side project to use the Java knowledge acquired through the university studies.

 ### Folder Structure